agormp/phylotreelib/README.md

      |  args

     class TreeSet(builtins.object)
-     |  Class for storing and manipulating a number of trees
+     |  Class for storing and manipulating a number of trees, which all have the same leafs
      |
      |  Methods defined here:
      |